Strategic CFO, Bradford Pack, discusses the 7 most common financial challenges faced by construction companies.

 5 – Fixed Material Cost in Bid Contracts

 Some contractors have built into their contracts the ability to adjust material prices due to market fluctuations…and some don’t.
-For example, when steel prices jumped last summer, some companies saw an increase in material costs almost overnight, and many had to eat the cost since they couldn’t contractually pass the cost on to the customer.
+For example, when steel prices jumped a few summers ago, some companies saw an increase in material costs almost overnight and many had to eat the cost since they couldn’t contractually pass the cost on to the customer.

 Why it’s an issue: Market changes, especially in the current manufacturing environment, fluctuate quickly.
 This can mean taking an unexpected loss if you don’t have language in place to protect yourself from unexpected changes.